gantonopoulos/Pantrymony.back/Pantrymony.back/Submission/Submission.md

 # Pantrymony

 I have implemented an application to manage ones Pantry.
+The application website is in [this](https://d1z0cnh1fsmyo1.cloudfront.net) url.

 ## Technologies employed